nvi-inc/fs-vgos/fs-vgos.md

 > could be other causes besides this one).
 If this happens and you can
 > determine which RDBEs do not have the current nominal VDIF epoch set
 > its time explicitly.
 If you don't know which is wrong just set them
 > all explicitly.
-Use the procedure described above for after June 30
+Use the procedure described below for after June 30
 > or December 31 to set the time(s).
->

 **If this is the first experiment since December 31 and June 30,** and the RDBEs have not had their epoches reset since that date, they should be reset.
 Use the ';' command in 'fmset' for each RDBE to set it to the nominal VDIF epoch.
 The third field in the 'dot' output above must be the same for all the RDBEs.
+The VDIF epochs of all RDBEs are also shown in the RDBE status window.

 > For the old server, this requires setting the time explicitly for
 > each RDBE with 'fmset' even if it looks correct.
 Use at least one
-> of '.', '+', '-', or '=' commands and is necessary then verify/set
+> of '.', '+', '-', or '=' commands and it is necessary then
-> the time for each RDBE.
-The third field of the 'dot' output above
+> verify/set the time for each RDBE.
+The third field of the 'dot'
-> will be missing for the old server.
+> output above will be missing for the old server and the VDIF epoch
+> will not be in the RDBE status window.

 If any changes were necessary due to the above considerations, check the values again with: